 This transforms the buying process as follows:

 - The customer visits a page that lists some or all of your products using WooCommerce Product Table.

 - They use the table’s search, sort and filters to find the products they like, tick the ones they want to buy, and then click the ‘Add Selected to Cart’ button.

-How to set up WooCommerce one-page checkout with product tables
+How to set up WooCommerce one-page checkout (3 easy steps)

 So far, you’ve learned why your store needs a WooCommerce one page checkout plugin.
 You also understand how it speeds up the customer journey by letting customers choose products and purchase from a single order form page.
 Next, I’ll tell you how to set it up.